 Basel Committee on Banking Supervision (BCBS)

-The Committee’s Secretariat is located at the Bank for International Settlements (BIS) in Basel, Switzerland.
-The Bank for International Settlements (BIS) hosts and supports several international institutions engaged in standard-setting and financial stability, one of which is BCBS.
-Yet like the other committees, BCBS has its governance arrangements, reporting lines and agendas, guided by the central bank governors of the G10 countries.
+The BCBS Secretariat is based at the Bank for International Settlements (BIS) in Basel, Switzerland.
+The BIS supports several international financial institutions, including the BCBS.
+The committee has its own governance, reporting lines, and agenda, guided by the G10 central bank governors.

 Mandate and Function of BCBS